ControlSystemStudio/phoebus/app/alarm/Readme.md

     zookeeper.connection.timeout.ms=300000

 By default, Kafka will automatically create topics.
-This means you could accidentally start an alarm server for a non-existing configuration.
+This means you could accidentally start an alarm server for a non-existing configurationData.
 The Kafka topics will automatically be created, but they will lack the desired settings for compaction etc.
-Best disable auto-topic-creation, create topics on purpose with the correct settings, and have alarm tools that try to access a non-existing configuration fail.
+Best disable auto-topic-creation, create topics on purpose with the correct settings, and have alarm tools that try to access a non-existing configurationData fail.

     # Suggest to add this to prevent automatic topic creation,
     auto.create.topics.enable=false